Cost & Payment Information

 |- ATI Fees|

 Student Activities fee entitles the student to a subscription to the weekly University newspaper and yearbook.
 The Student Senate allocates the balance to support student activities and organizations such as admission to intercollegiate and intramural athletic events; theater, arts, and music department presentations; and other programs determined by the students.

 The matriculation fee is a one time charge for processing new students.

 The nursing program fee is assessed as follows:

-- Students in the traditional undergraduate program are assessed the fee per semester beginning in the term after their acceptance (typically the second semester of their sophomore year) through the end of the program.
+- Students in the traditional undergraduate program are assessed the fee per semester beginning in the term after their acceptance through the end of the program.

 Students in the Masters of Information Strategy Systems and Technology (MISST) program are also assessed a total fee of $1,200 spread over the courses in the program.